-- Add plants and logs.
+- Add plants for turtles and logs.
 This will make your habitat more natural and may reduce environmental stress.

 - Think about adding fish to your tank.
 This isn’t easy but if you get it right, it really makes your aquarium that much more exciting.
 I recommend reading this article on the risks associated with this.

 - You don’t need an air pump or aerator for your aquarium if you don’t have any fish or other animals.